hyperswine/neutron-rs/README.md

 # Neutron
 A rust based kernel built on first principles.
 Principles called the SPARX principles by yours truly.

+## SPARX Principles?
+Just a way to say "Shoddy, Pathetic, Abomination, Repetitive, eXceptionally horrendous" to express how software is written.

 ## Layout
 - build/ -> for any temporary build files
 - src/ -> for 99% of the kernel logic